 Venue: Centre for Creative Writing, City Campus

-Application deadline: AUT encourages early application.
-Closed when full.
+AUT encourages early application.
+This programme will close when full.

 To be considered for entry, you must have a three year bachelor's degree, plus one year of additional study (or equivalent)*.

 As an applicant, you are also required to submit an entry portfolio and produce a proposal for the creative work you will be developing throughout the year.

 The guideline is 20 pages of original work for the page, screen or multimedia, to be sent to: Dr Paul Mountfort, Chair, Centre for Creative Writing firstname.lastname@example.org

 This portfolio will be reviewed by the chair and the centre's creative writing tutors.
 Successful candidates will have a mentor appointed through discussion with the chair to supervise the development of their creative work.